itzsoomit/AvalancheVictimDetection/README.md

 # AvalancheVictimDetection

 Only the trained model on dataset..
 For full project with UI/UX hold on ...
+Model Accuracy 96%